SeleniumHQ/selenium-ide/docs/plugins/requests.md

 ### Sending a Request

-The IDE will reply with a valid response, in case of an error it can be viewed by opening the DevTools of the IDE window.
+The IDE will reply with a valid response, in case of an error, this can be viewed by opening the DevTools of the IDE window.

 ```js
 browser.runtime.sendMessage(SIDE_ID, request).then(response => {